stephyraju/spiceworld/README.md

 Special thanks to Guido Cecilio Garcia, my Code Institute mentor, for his guidance and advice whilst working on this project.

+####  Disclaimer
+The content of this website is educational purposes only.